saurabytes/MonarchMoneyTrendReport/Help Installing.md

 ![Settings](/images/MM_Chrome2.png)

-Once installed, Refresh the Mnonarch Money webpage and then go to **Settings / Display**.
+Once installed, Refresh the Monarch Money webpage and then go to **Settings / Display**.